-Food and nutrition of course refers to the amount, quality and balance of foods we consume on a daily basis.
-The phrase ‘obesogenic environment’ describes places, communities and influences which encourage poor eating habits and sedentary behaviours, or simply don’t promote a healthy or balanced lifestyle.
+Food and nutrition of course refer to the amount, quality and balance of foods we consume on a daily basis.
+The phrase ‘obesogenic environment’ describes places, communities and influences which encourage poor eating habits and sedentary behaviours or simply don’t promote a healthy or balanced lifestyle.

 And finally, there’s physical exercise…

 According to the Australian Government Department of Health, physical activity constitutes anything that makes you breathe faster and heartbeat quicker.
 This may include anything from walking to work, vacuuming the house, pushing a stroller, swimming laps, playing tennis on the weekend or going to a boxing class.